woxiangquca/secret_material/Issue/society.md

 art -> spiritual need -> museum, concert -> broaden our horizon/expericence exotic culture/know more about the world/feel the world/let off steam -> otherwise people is nerd adn stressed out

-    3 (让步) elite politics cannot make the country great if there are severe stratification 3.1 the gap between the rich and the poor
+    3 (让步) elite politics cannot make the country great if there are severe stratification 3.1 **the gap between the rich and the poor**

-3.2
+3.2 political status, elite politics middle afraican women be
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDY4Nzg3MDAwLC0xNTQ0NjYyMjE3LDQ5MT
+eyJoaXN0b3J5IjpbNDg2NjY5MjAsLTE1NDQ2NjIyMTcsNDkxOD
-gwMzM0MCwtNzUwNzEzODQ4XX0=
+AzMzQwLC03NTA3MTM4NDhdfQ==
 -->